AymanHawk/DelphAI/README.md

-# Delph@i - AI-Powered Email Companion
+# Delph@i - Your AI-Powered Email Companion

+## Version 4.3

+Specializes in generating and optimizing email responses using llama3

 Delph@i is an intelligent email companion designed to enhance your email experience by leveraging AI to curate and improve your email responses.